-NB If your child has an Education Health Care Plan and is due to move from First to Middle School, you will also need to apply by 31st October 2022 for your request to be dealt with (even though the closing date for Middle School applications is different).
+NB If your child has an Education Health Care Plan and is due to move from First to Middle School, you should also apply by 31st October 2023 for your request to be dealt with (even though the closing date for Middle School applications is different).

 School Admissions will pass your application over to SEND Services who will then process your request.
-An amended Education, Health Care Plan will be sent to you in January 2023 followed by the final Plan in February 2023 which will name your child's school for September 2023.
+An amended Education, Health Care Plan will be sent to you in January 2024 followed by the final Plan in February 2024 which will name your child's school for September 2024.